Tracepoint Insights

 Early warning signs rarely look dramatic, but they reveal more than organizations realize.
 This Insight explores the subtle behavioural, digital, and timeline clues that quietly signal investigative risk long before a complaint is filed.

-Investigative Blind Spots: Why Organizations Miss the Early Warning Signs
+Investigative Blind Spots: Why Organizations Miss Early Warning Signs of Misconduct

 Most investigations don’t fail at the interview stage - they fail long before anyone gathers evidence.
 This insight unpacks the hidden blind spots that quietly derail workplace cases, from weak intake to missing context, fragmented timelines, and the organizational patterns that prevent people from speaking up.